JOllars/PrivatePublicStuff/RollerDerbyScheduler/README.md

 5. Mark unavailable matches per official.
 6. Use Edit on any official to quickly update availability, roles, or preference.
 7. Select a day and click Generate Schedule for Selected Day.
+8. Optional: lock assignments for specific match/role/official in the lock controls above the schedule.
+9. Use Copy Table for Excel to copy a matrix that can be pasted directly into a spreadsheet.
-8. Use Day Overview to see which days are likely short on people.
+10. Use Day Overview to see which days are likely short on people.
-9. Use Export Schedule JSON / Import Schedule JSON (top buttons) to share or load data.
+11. Use Export Schedule JSON / Import Schedule JSON (top buttons) to share or load data.
-10. Use Download Site (top button) to save an offline copy of the scheduler page.
+12. Use Download Site (top button) to save an offline copy of the scheduler page.
-11. Use Clear Matches or Clear Officials (top buttons) to reset those sections without deleting roles.
+13. Use Clear Matches or Clear Officials (top buttons) to reset those sections without deleting roles.
-12. Use Generate Demo Officials to auto-create enough officials to cover missing role counts.
+14. Use Generate Demo Officials to auto-create enough officials to cover missing role counts.
-13. Use Reset to Default Settings to clear all data and restore the default roles from scratch.
+15. Use Reset to Default Settings to clear all data and restore the default roles from scratch.

 ## Default roles